 that person may be arrested without warrant by the registration officer or police officer.

-stop and search any vessel, vehicle, train or individual, whether in a public place or not,
+stop and search the person (whether in a public or private place),

 (3) No woman shall be searched under this section except by a woman.